pyvista/pyvista/doc/user-guide/jupyter/ipyvtk_plotting.rst

-While this isn't an exciting feature when JupyterLab is being run locally, this has huge implications when plotting remotely as you can display any plot (except for those with multiple render windows) from JupyterLab.
+While this isn't an exciting feature when JupyterLab is being run locally, this has huge implications when plotting remotely as you can display any plot, with subplots and widgets, from JupyterLab.

 For example, both sections of code will display an interactive canvas within JupyterLab: